tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 If you’re having trouble finding someone I will give you two tips:

 * 1) **Reach out to the people behind the technology you’re writing about**.
 If your writing is helping people using a specific project or framework, there are almost certainly people in that project’s community that are willing to help you out.
 * 2) **Write for sites that employ professional editors and copy editors**.
 Over my career I’ve written for Manning, MSDN, Smashing Magazine, and a few other sites, and each time I’ve learned something from the process.
-If you have interesting topics to write about, you’d be surprised how many publications would be willing to get your content out to the their audience.
+If you have interesting topics to write about, you’d be surprised how many publications would be willing to help you write a polished article for their audience.

 ## Tip #5: Have fun?